Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 Maintenance

 Upkeep is similar for both vacuums.
-Clean the filter (or filters) once a month.
+Clean the filter (or filters) monthly.
 Empty the dust container after every cleaning cycle, and keep the batteries charged.

-There’s no need to replace Dyson filters since these are the lifetime type.
+There’s no need to replace Dyson filters, as they are of the lifetime type.
 So operating costs are low.

-But as I’ve said earlier, you can purchase extra to minimize downtime.
+However, as I mentioned earlier, you can purchase extras to minimize downtime.

 The cleaning heads also need regular cleaning as hair, grime, and dust accumulate on the brush, axles, and other components.

-The V8 and V11 will last long when you do all these things.
+The V8 and V11 will last longer when you do all these things.

-Please check this article on how to clean the Dyson V8 and V11.
+Please refer to this article for instructions on cleaning the Dyson V8 and V11.

 Other Dyson cordless vacuum comparisons